Heaven Knows (Rick Price song)

 "Heaven Knows" is a song by Australian singer-songwriter Rick Price.
-The title track of his debut studio album Heaven Knows, it was released in July 1992 as the second single from the album, and peaked at No. 6 on the ARIA chart.
+The title track of his debut studio album, it was released in July 1992 as the second single from the album, and peaked at No. 6 on the ARIA chart.
 It was certified gold.
-The song is also popular in Asia, particularly in island countries of the Philippines and Singapore.
+The song is also popular in Asia, particularly in the Philippines and Singapore.

 At the APRA Music Awards of 1992, "Heaven Knows" won the award for 'song of the year'.

 In February 2020, Price released a version of "Heaven Knows" as a duet with Filipino singer Morissette.